2019 Balakot airstrike: Damage

-Neutral sources have asserted that the munitions dropped by Indian warplanes appeared to have hit several trees in a wooded area but caused no other damage, nor any casualties in the area where the attack took place.
-Some Western diplomats also stated that they did not believe Indian Air Force had hit any militant camp.
+Neutral sources have asserted that the munitions dropped by Indian warplanes appeared to have only hit several trees and caused no other damage nor any human casualties.
+Western diplomats in Islamabad stated that they did not believe the Indian Air Force had hit any militant camp, with one stating that it was "common knowledge amongst our intelligence" that the militant training camp in Balakot had been moved some years back.
 Western security officials have cast doubt over Indian claims and asserted that there are no longer any such large scale militant camps in Pakistan.

 India has asserted that "a very large number of JeM terrorists, trainers, senior commanders and groups of jihadis," who were preparing for launching another suicide attack targeting Indian assets, were killed.
 Indian media reported that the camp was leveled, and about 200–350 JeM militants were killed though the exact figures varied across media-houses.
 The National Technical Research Organisation had located about 300 active mobile phones in the camp; prior to the strike.
 In contrast, Pakistan asserted that there were no casualties or infrastructure damage as a result of the attack.

-Villagers from the area spoke of four bombs striking a nearby forest and field around 3 am, damaging a building, and injuring a local man.
+Villagers from the area spoke of four bombs striking a nearby forest and field around 3 am; other than minor bruises and cuts incurred by a local man, and a few cracks in the walls of his home, both caused by shockwaves from the explosions, no damage was reported to humans or buildings.
 Journalists associated with the Associated Press visited the area on 26 February and saw craters and damaged trees.
 The villagers they met reported no casualties.
 A team from Al Jazeera visited the site two days after the strikes and noted "splintered pine trees and rocks" which were strewn across the four blast craters.
 The local hospital officials and residents asserted that they did not come across any casualty or wounded people.
 The reporters located the facility, a school run by Jaish-e-Mohammed, at around a kilometre to the east of one of the bomb craters, atop a steep ridge but were unable to access it.
 Reporters from Reuters were repeatedly denied access to the madrassa by the military citing security issues but they noted the structure (and its vicinity) to be intact from the back.
 The press wing of the Pakistan military had twice postponed scheduled visits to the site.
 However, on 29 March 2019, Inter-Services Public Relations (ISPR) took journalists to the site where the strike took place.
 There were around 375 students present in the Madrasa.
 Journalists were allowed to interview the students.
 They were also allowed to take photos and record videos of the site.